 What’s your story?
 Social history emphasizes the importance of collecting every day perspectives.
+We help you trace your roots and preserve your heritage.
 When we facilitate oral history interviews to save the past.
 Digital history methods are maintained to preserve these stories according to Oral History Association standards.
 70 Degrees uses a Zoom H2n and HD video recorders to create archive ready products.
 We use a three-point lighting system which can be used at your host institution or alternate site.
 Each interview is accompanied with an abstract, recording log, transcript, photos provided by the narrator, a photo of the candidate at the time of the interview, and narrator-interview agreement forms.
 The release form expresses the narrator’s consent to be made available with online platforms.
 We suggest this archival material be cataloged in Omeka, ArchivesSpace, PastPerfect, or another museum collection management software.

 Jennifer Keil received her masters in Public and Oral History from CSUF’s Center for Oral and Public History (COPH) program.
 She was awarded the Lawrence B. de Graaf Outstanding Graduate Student Award and the Art Hansen Fellowship in Oral & Public History for her research.
 Jennifer’s culminating experience to receive a history masters degree was completing an oral history project.
 It is archived at the Center for Oral and Public History (COPH).
 The interviews are a part of a project titled, “From Hitler’s Europe to the Golden State.”
 Her article, “The Home Front: World War II Daily Conditions for Women in Hitler’s Europe to the Golden State” received the Editors-In-Chief award in the Welebaethan.